trevordevore/levure/framework/helpers/file_system/README.md

   my-application: "My Application Protocol"
 ```

-Each time your application starts up on Windows the helper will call `appRegisterURLProtocol` to make sure that your application is registered to handle the protocol.
+Each time your application starts up on Windows the helper will call `fileSystemRegisterURLProtocol` to make sure that your application is registered to handle the protocol.

 Note: On OS X you need to manually add your protocol to the `Info.plist` file.